About the course

 Please note that the optional papers available may vary from year to year.
 More information on course modules and structure is available in the course handbook.

 Graduates often continue with a DPhil at Oxford or doctoral studies at highly-ranked US and continental programmes.
-Others find placement in research-intensive occupations in the public sector (eg national statistical offices, government departments and regional/local authorities), in international organisations, think tanks, and in private sector occupations in which quantitative skills are highly valued (consulting, market research, health research, social research, and insurance companies).
+But the Department of Sociology also celebrates the substantial number of its graduates who find placement in research-intensive occupations in the public sector (eg national statistical offices, government departments and regional/local authorities), in international organisations, think tanks, and in private sector occupations in which quantitative skills are highly valued (consulting, market research, health research, social research, and insurance companies).

 Changes to the course